post-self/post-self.ink/content/stories/made-in-the-image.md

 Rav and I decide that first day that I will stay with her rather than return to my little apartment further down the hill, at least for the time being.
 Not only will it save me the trouble of walking quite so far on stubby little legs, but my apartment is largely just a library of books that I can no longer read in such a form.
 That I happen to sleep there as well is ancillary to its primary purpose.

-So it is that I wake early in the morning at first light, lift my snout to silently say the *shema,* spend a while grooming while curled at the foot of Rav's bed, and then scratch at the door to be let out.
-We both suggest at one point installing a dog-door type entrance for me, and each time, we decide against it for the time being.
+So it is that I wake early in the morning at first light, lift my snout to silently say *Modah Ani*, then cover my face with my paws to say the *Shema.* I spend a while grooming while curled at the foot of Rav's bed, marveling at my new form, and then scratch at the door to be let out.
+We both suggest at one point installing a dog-door type entrance for me, and each time, we decide against it for the moment.
 In her case, she feels that this is a small service that she can offer me, that it keeps us tied together in a way that our frequent conversations used to.

 In my case, though, I have found that it is a way for me to lean harder into this sense of animalism, of being a creature not built for a world with doors and handles, that I did not expect when first picking up this project.